L3DEVIL/VphonegagaInject/README.md

 **IF YOU ARE UPDATING THIS TEMPLATE, PLEASE CLONE IT SEPARATELY.
 DO NOT MERGE INTO OLD ONE UNLESS YOU KNOW WHAT YOU ARE DOING!**

+**This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers, so don't ask since I won't cover them.
+The codes in the template simply tells you how to use them**

 # Quick links
 - [Prerequisites](#prerequisites)
 - [download/clone](#downloadclone)